jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

       ./makePythonTdd.ps1 list_comprehensions

-  it makes the folders and files that are needed, installs packages, runs the first test, the terminal shows :ref:`AssertionError`
+  it makes the folders and files that are needed, installs packages, runs the first test, and the terminal shows :ref:`AssertionError`

   .. code-block:: python